msteveb/tmake/README.md

   #include "b.h"

-The built-in rulebase automatically associates the built-in recursive regex scanner with rules to build object files (.o) from source files (.c) via a rule which looks like:
+The built-in rulebase automatically associates the built-in recursive regex scanner with rules to build object files (.o) from source files (.c) via a rule that looks like:

 a.o: a.c
-dyndep=header-scan-regexp-recursive $INCPATHS "" $HDRPATTERN
+dyndep=header-scan-regexp-recursive $INCPATHS "" $CHDRPATTERN
   var INCPATHS=publish/include .
     run $CCACHE $CC $C_FLAGS $CFLAGS -c $inputs -o $target

-Note that the 'dyndep' attribute specifies a command prefix to run which will return a list of dependent targets/files.
+Note that the 'dyndep' attribute specifies a command prefix to run that will return a list of dependent targets/files.

 The built-in scanner:

-* Uses a regex to scan for dependencies of the form #include <abc.h> or #include "abc.h"
+* Uses a regular expression to scan for dependencies of the form #include <abc.h> or #include "abc.h"
 * Ignores conditional compilation (#ifdef, etc.)
-  * And thus is conservative in that it make create an unnecessary dependency (but not the reverse)
+  * And thus is conservative in that it can make create an unnecessary dependency (but not the reverse)
 * Is recursive, so that in the example above, a.o depends upon both a.h and b.h
 * Knows if a dependency is:
   * a target, and thus must be generated before being scanned recursively
-  * an existing source file, and thus creates a time-based dependeny
+  * an existing source file, and thus creates a time or hash-based dependeny
   * missing, and thus assumed to be a system header, and ignored
 * Caches the results of the scan to avoid unnecessary scanning
 * Carefully checks to see that the scan would return the same results as